 The multitude of community service projects at the University Community Service Center (UCSC) includes the Neighborhood Schools Program (NSP) and Summer Links, an 11-week paid internship program for students committed to public service, community building, and social change.
 The nonpartisan Institute of Politics, led by political strategist and alumnus David Axelrod, is an extracurricular program designed to nurture a passion for politics and public service in students.

 A University of Chicago education cultivates intellectual independence that empowers individuals to excel in any pursuit.
 UChicago’s Office of Career Advancement enables students and alumni to translate their academic foundation—regardless of major or background—into professional success, providing industry-specific training, global networking connections, and opportunities to put ingenuity into practice.
 Substantive paid internships in worldwide locations are available for UChicago students in almost any field, including arts, business, government, public policy, and the sciences.

 Hyde Park and Chicago

-Successful UChicago applicants will have achieved in a wide variety of challenging high school courses and will have impressive letters of recommendation, essays, extracurricular activities, and test scores.
-Applicants must submit the Common Application or the Coalition Application and the University of Chicago Supplement, which includes an additional extended essay and one short-essay question.
+Successful UChicago applicants will have a record of achievement in a wide variety of challenging high school courses and will have impressive letters of recommendation, essays, and extracurricular activities.
+Applicants must submit the Coalition Application or the Common Application and the University of Chicago Supplement, which includes an additional extended essay and one short-essay question.
+Applicants may self-submit their transcripts, and our test-optional policy allows students to decide what information best represents their skills and college readiness.
+Applicants also have the option to submit a two-minute video introduction in lieu of the traditional college interview.
+(Interviews are no longer part of our application process.)
 Prospective students and families are welcome to visit campus for an information session and student-led tour.
-Interviews are optional.